Garrison Wiesbaden public works employee doubles as local history expert

-WIESBADEN, Germany – (Top right) The original photo the American grandson sent shows a U.S. Army unit lining up and on the left side, the end of a tribune.
-(Courtesy photo from Brad Hicks, Oshkosh, Wisconsin)

-(Bottom right) This resourced pictures shows the tribune, were in the top left picture, the U.S. Army unit lined up.
-(Courtesy photo from MSG Charles J Silko., HQ/HQ Co, 71st Headquarters Command, USAFE)

-(Top and bottom left) These Google Earth photo shows today’s perspective and helped Nava confirm where the inquirer's father stayed during his time of service in Wiesbaden.
-(Courtesy photos from Google Earth)
+WIESBADEN, Germany – A 1944 Historical Wiesbaden illustration map from the Hessian Map Archive, highlights local facilities and infrastructure helpful in Nava’s search, helping him confirm where the inquirer's father stayed during his time of service in Wiesbaden.
+(Courtesy photo from the Landkartenarchiv.de)

 |Date Taken: